-Although critical to day-to-day operations, managing virtual/cloud resources in a hybrid IT environment can prove time-consuming and be prone to manual error.
+Although critical to day-to-day operations, managing virtual/cloud resources in a hybrid IT environment can prove time-consuming and be prone to manual error (multi-cloud management is no easier).
 As a result, systems can be left running long after they’re needed, driving up operational costs.

 And this isn’t the only way businesses can rack up their operations tab.